loeiten/ml_nanodegree_capstone/capstone_proposal.md

 machine learning it presents an interesting problem due to the nature of data, being sequential.
-This means that traditional training techniques such as randomization of the training data and cross validation makes no sense.
+This means that traditional training techniques such as randomization of the training data and cross validation techniques makes no sense.
 The training must also be considered perishable as the stock market is rapidly changing.

- In addition, financial data is know for beeing [non-stationary](https://en.wikipedia.org/wiki/Stationary_process) [stochastic](https://en.wikipedia.org/wiki/Stochastic) (the stochastical nature is in some cases be modelled as a [Brownian motion Markovian process](http://www.ulb.ac.be/di/map/gbonte/ftp/time_ser.pdf)).
+ In addition, financial data is known for being [non-stationary](https://en.wikipedia.org/wiki/Stationary_process) [stochastic](https://en.wikipedia.org/wiki/Stochastic) (the stochastic nature is in some cases be modelled as a [Brownian motion Markovian process](http://www.ulb.ac.be/di/map/gbonte/ftp/time_ser.pdf)).
 There are several
 [tests](https://quant.stackexchange.com/questions/2372/how-to-check-if-a-timeseries-is-stationary/2373)
-which can show that the stocks are non-stationarity, which has a consequence that the statistical moments are dependent on time, and that [clever](https://quant.stackexchange.com/questions/9192/how-to-normalize-stock-data) [ways](https://quant.stackexchange.com/questions/14205/why-are-we-obsessed-over-normalizing-financial-data?noredirect=1&lq=1) of
+which can show that the stock prices are non-stationary.
+As the time series are non-stationary, the statistical moments are dependent on time, and [clever](https://quant.stackexchange.com/questions/9192/how-to-normalize-stock-data) [ways](https://quant.stackexchange.com/questions/14205/why-are-we-obsessed-over-normalizing-financial-data?noredirect=1&lq=1) of